Hidariyorimitsu Aogami #1 Black Santoku Knife (190mm, Ironwood Handle)

 The ironwood handle offers a firm, balanced grip with natural warmth—perfect for precise and confident cutting.

-From meat to vegetables, every slice reflects the meticulous craftsmanship and enduring spirit of Hidariyorimitsu.
+From meat to vegetables, every slice reflects the meticulous craftsmanship and enduring spirit behind Hidariyorimitsu knives.

 Free shipping